 About Legend of Da Hong Pao Tea:

 According to legend, the mother of a Ming dynasty emperor was cured of an illness by a certain tea, and that emperor sent great red robes to clothe the four bushes from which that batch of tea originated.
 Six of the original bushes, growing on a rock on the Wuyi Mountains and reportedly dating back to the Song dynasty, still survive today and are highly venerated.
-So, people named it as Dahongpao.
+So, people named it Dahongpao.

-Da hong pao is also know as da hung pao or big red robe, it is a type of medium roasted oolong tea from Wuyi mountain, It grows defiantly in the gaps of the mountain boulders, so it also belongs to Wuyi rock tea (yan cha).
+Da hong pao is also known as da hung pao or big red robe, it is a type of medium roasted oolong tea from Wuyi mountain, It grows defiantly in the gaps of the mountain boulders, so it also belongs to Wuyi rock tea (yan cha).
 Da hong pao is carefully made with exquisite handicraft.

 Da Hong Pao, Rougui and Shui Xian

-Shui Xian: one of the main varieties of wuyi rock tea: clones, small arbor trees, large leaves, late-growing species, with orchid-like aroma.
+Shui Xian: one of the main varieties of Wuyi rock tea: clones, small arbor trees, large leaves, late-growing species, with orchid-like aroma.

 Rou Gui: clonal, shrub type, medium-leaf class, late-growing species, with cinnamon-like aroma.

-Da Hong Pao: compared with the first two types of tea, da hong pao is more refreshing and energetic, and the flavor of tea is more varied, giving people a sense of vitality.
+Da Hong Pao: compared with the first two types of tea, da hong pao is more refreshing and energetic, and the flavor of the tea is more varied, giving people a sense of vitality.

-Da hong pao tea are grown in the ecological tea garden in Wuyi Mountain area.
+Da hong pao tea is grown in the ecological tea garden in the Wuyi Mountain area.
 The average elevation of the tea garden is between 980 and 1200m, with rocky, sandy soil, creating excellent natural conditions for the growth of the tea trees.
 In the tea garden, herbivores are raised, such as chickens, ducks, goats, or cattle.
 The manure from these animals also serves as a natural fertilizer providing potent nutrients for the tea trees.
 Since the gardens are located in high mountainous areas, natural spring water can be employed for irrigation as well.

 The plucking and production process of Dahongpao

 The selection of Da Hong Pao is different from that of ordinary red green tea.
-The fresh leaf picking standard is that the new shoot bud leaves are mature (open face three or four leaves), no leaf surface water, no damage, fresh and uniform.
-Fresh leaves should not be too tender, too tender to become a low aroma of tea, bitter taste; not too old, too old to taste thin, aroma is poor.
-Moreover, it should be avoided in rainy days and with dew water; different varieties, different rocks, mountains, and dry and wet teas should not be confused.
+The fresh leaf picking standard is that the new shoot bud leaves are mature (open face three or four leaves), no leaf surface water, no damage, fresh, and uniform.
+Fresh leaves should not be too tender, too tender to become a low aroma of tea, bitter taste; not too old, too old to taste thin, the aroma is poor.
+Moreover, it should be avoided on rainy days and with dew water; different varieties, different rocks, mountains, and dry and wet teas should not be confused.

-Dahongpao's production process combines the technology of green tea and black tea, and is the most processed, most technically demanding tea.
+Dahongpao's production process combines the technology of green tea and black tea and is the most processed, most technically demanding tea.